Rabb Graduate Center, 263

 Bennington College, B.A.

 ExpertiseMedieval and early modern literature and culture, British and European.
 Poetry, including American.
 Travel writing and the history of New World encounters.
 History of science and knowledge.
 Utopia and science fiction.
 Creative writing.

-ProfileProfessor Campbell's research interests at present include 1) the early-modern history of dreams and dream theory in the Atlantic world, in light of developments in both representation (including poetry) and natural philosophy or science; 2) utopia and science fiction, past and present, 3) the cultural history of encounter and empire.
+ProfileProfessor Campbell's research interests at present include 1) the early-modern history of dreams and dream theory in the Atlantic world, in light of developments in representation (including poetry and fiction) and natural philosophy or science; 2) utopia and science fiction, past and present, 3) the cultural history of encounter and empire, 4) intersections of literary studies with ecological and climate change, animal studies.
 Webpage

 |ENG||19a||Introduction to Creative Writing|